aknEvrnky/mars-installer/readme.md

 ## Installation

-Open a terminal and run the following commands:
+Open a terminal, paste the following command and press enter.

 It is possible to ask for any permission.
 Approve them.